Home/5G Technology/Network & Service Assurance/France 5G Network Security Market

-France 5G Network Security Market - Forecasts From 2025 To 2030
+France 5G Network Security Market - Strategic Insights and Forecasts (2026-2031)

-The France 5G Network Security Market is projected to expand at a CAGR of 6.61%, reaching USD 626.179 million in 2030 from USD 454.616 million in 2025.
+The France 5G Network Security market is forecast to grow at a CAGR of 7.4%, reaching USD 686.0 million in 2031 from USD 480.0 million in 2026.

-France 5G Network Security Market Key Highlights
+France 5G Network Security Highlights

-- The French government's introduction of the 2019 "5G Law" mandates a prior authorization regime for mobile network equipment, directly increasing the demand for compliant, sovereign-vetted security solutions and services like compliance consulting and security testing.
+The French government's introduction of the 2019 "5G Law" mandates a prior authorization regime for mobile network equipment, directly increasing the demand for compliant, sovereign-vetted security solutions and services like compliance consulting and security testing.

-- Arcep's aggressive 5G deployment obligations, including the 8,000-site milestone by the end of 2024 and the activation of network slicing by 2023, compel telecom operators to invest immediately in advanced Security Analytics and Monitoring solutions to safeguard complex, segmented network architectures.
+Arcep's aggressive 5G deployment obligations, including the 8,000-site milestone by the end of 2024 and the activation of network slicing by 2023, compel telecom operators to invest immediately in advanced Security Analytics and Monitoring solutions to safeguard complex, segmented network architectures.

-- The proliferation of local 5G spectrum assignments, such as the expanded Arcep trial window in the 3.8 – 4.2 GHz band, is creating a new market segment—Enterprise 5G Networks—which necessitates customized Identity & Access Management (IAM) and Edge/MEC Security solutions.
+The proliferation of local 5G spectrum assignments, such as the expanded Arcep trial window in the 3.8 – 4.2 GHz band, is creating a new market segment—Enterprise 5G Networks—which necessitates customized Identity & Access Management (IAM) and Edge/MEC Security solutions.

-- Major French defense and technology companies are pivoting their strategic portfolios toward 5G security, highlighted by significant acquisitions and contract wins in the broader European cybersecurity space, confirming a national imperative for secure, sovereign digital infrastructure.
+Major French defense and technology companies are pivoting their strategic portfolios toward 5G security, highlighted by significant acquisitions and contract wins in the broader European cybersecurity space, confirming a national imperative for secure, sovereign digital infrastructure.

 The deployment of 5th Generation (5G) networks in France represents a fundamental shift in national digital infrastructure, moving beyond consumer mobile broadband to underpin critical vertical industries such as manufacturing, defense, and healthcare.
 This technological transition, driven by regulatory mandates and ambitious national digitalization strategies, elevates the complexity and criticality of the underlying security framework.
 5G’s core architectural characteristics—specifically its reliance on software-defined networking (SDN), network function virtualization (NFV), and a highly distributed mobile edge compute (MMEC) environment—introduce new attack surfaces that legacy security models cannot adequately address.
 Consequently, the French 5G Network Security Market has become an essential sector focused on mitigating geopolitical supply chain risks, ensuring the integrity of mission-critical communication, and adhering to strict national and European cybersecurity mandates.